-Each size of skip will be able to hold a certain quantity of unwanted waste, the easiest way to describe the quantity is by the amount of full black bin bags it can hold.
+Each skip size can hold a certain quantity of unwanted waste.
+The easiest way to describe the quantity is by the number of full black bin bags it can hold.
 You will need to estimate the number of black bin bags it would take to hold all your waste.

-The average black bin bag that goes in your traditional dust bin will be 100 litres.
-So, imagine the amount of rubbish that would go into your traditional dust bin and that would equate to 1 bin bag.
+The average black bin bag that goes in your traditional dustbin will be 100 litres.
+So, imagine the amount of rubbish that would go into your traditional dustbin and that would equate to 1 bin bag.

 A cubic yard is a unit of measurement.
-One cubic yard measures 3 feet x 3 feet x 3feet totalling 27 cubic feet.
+One cubic yard measures 3 feet x 3 feet x 3 feet, totalling 27 cubic feet.
 Skips are measured in cubic yards.

 Check out the skip sizes below:

-Dimensions: 5ft x 5ft x 3ft
+2-Yard Skip Dimensions: 5ft x 5ft x 3ft

 Waste: 20 – 30 bin bags